meltyourface/blank/posts/Cities-of-the-dead/Lost-City-of-the-Dead-Ira-Mortuorum/index.md

 ## Ira Mortuorum – The Wrath of the Dead

-Location: Hidden within the dense Fogwood Forest that shrouds a mysterious island, lies the ancient City of the Dead— Ira Mortuorum.
+**Location**: Hidden within the dense Fogwood Forest that shrouds a mysterious island, lies the ancient City of the Dead— Ira Mortuorum.

 Overview of the Layout:
 Surrounded by stone walls, the city is divided into four primary sectors.
 Clockwise from the north: The Necropolis, The Charnel Grounds, The Elysium Fields, and The Ossuarium.
 A dark river yet to be named silently flows, dissecting the city diagonally, from the northeast to the southwest.
 At its center stands the Atramentum Tower, casting an ominous shadow.